 Vegetable gardens, and ornamental shrubs will benefit from fertilization at this time too.
 Woody plants are actively beginning to establish their root systems for next year.
 Providing a balanced fertilizer will assist the root development and assure healthier plants for fall, winter and next year.

-Remember the most important part of our core value is “Your” horticultural resource center so Decker’s Nursery remains available to help you.
+Remember the most important part of our core value is “Your” garden resource center so Decker’s Nursery remains available to help you.